From the very beginning to the early 1960s

 One of our Novita kids at the launch of our Elizabeth Hub, with Novita CEO Greg Ward, the Honourable Jay Weatherill, MP, Premier of South Australia, and Novita Patron, His Excellency the Honourable Hieu Van Le AC, Governor of South Australia.

-In 2017 we opened a new office in Elizabeth, Whyalla, Port Lincoln and Broken Hill, and expanded our services to young adults living with disability.
+In 2017 we opened a new office in Elizabeth, Whyalla, Port Lincoln and Broken Hill, and expanded our services to adults living with disability.
 We also launched a refreshed, contemporary brand.

 One of our Novita kids, nine year old Bodhi Forsythe, cutting the ribbon to officially open our new Whyalla hub with Novita President, Rear Admiral the Honourable Kevin Scarce AC CSC RAN (Rtd).